-Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) a.
-Avoidance and retention of existing mature vegetation wherever possible, as identified on Figure 7.8: Landscape Mitigation Masterplan, Volume 5 of the ES (Application Document Reference: TR010041/APP/6.5) and Figure 7.10: Landscape Mitigation Plan, Volume 6 of the ES (Application Document Reference: TR010041/APP/6.6).
+Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) Volume 5 of the ES (Application Document Reference: TR010041/APP/6.5) and Figure 7.10: Landscape Mitigation Plan, Volume 6 of the ES (Application Document Reference: TR010041/APP/6.6).
 The roots of vegetation that enter the construction corridor will be protected in accordance with BS5837 Trees in relation to design, demolition and construction - Recommendations. b.
-No works, including temporary works such as the creation of topsoil mounds will be carried out within the canopy spread of existing retained trees. vegetation during construction. the ES, Paragraph 7.9.2 Chapter 7: Landscape and Visual, Volume 3 of the ES, Paragraph 7.9.2 (Application Document Reference: TR010041/APP/3.1) Site Environmental Inspection Reports Landscape design discharged as required by the DCO S-L6 In order to reduce landscape and visual impacts during construction, the following measures will be implemented: a.
+No works, including temporary works such as the creation of topsoil mounds will be carried out within the canopy spread of existing retained trees. c.
+Where appropriate, components of the Scheme that are suitable for such treatment, will be microsited within the Order limits to avoid unnecessary removal of vegetation.
+Chapter 7: Landscape and Visual, Volume 3 of the ES, Paragraph 7.9.2 Site Environmental Inspection Reports Landscape design discharged as required by the DCO S-L6 In order to reduce landscape and visual impacts during construction, the following measures will be implemented: a.
 Construction compounds will be laid out such that, temporary soil mounds will be utilised to screen views of construction activities and light pollution in the surrounding area. b.
 The construction programme will be kept to the minimum practicable time to reduce the duration of any landscape and visual impacts. c.
 Areas will be cleared for construction as close as possible to works commencing and topsoiling, reseeding and planting will be undertaken during the next available season after sections of work are complete. d.
 As far as practicable, plant and material storage areas will be sited to avoid landscape and visual impact. e.
 Construction sites will be kept tidy (e.g. free of litter and debris) through robust construction compound management. f.
 A minimal topsoil depth of 300 mm will be achieved across all planting areas.
 Topsoil depth will be reduced to a minimum depth of 100 mm in areas of amenity grassland areas.
 Topsoil will not be used for species rich grassland areas.
 To reduce the magnitude and duration of landscape and visual impacts during construction.
 Chapter 7: Landscape and Visual, Volume 2 of the ES, Paragraph 7.9.2 and 7.9.3 Chapter 7: Landscape and Visual, Volume 3 of the ES, Paragraph 7.9.2 and 7.9.3 Main contractor CEMP approved by the SoS following consultation with NCC as per Requirement 4, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Site Environmental Inspection Reports Landscape design discharged as required by the DCO Construction